What Heavy Vehicle and Mobile Equipment Service Technicians Do

 Heavy vehicles and mobile equipment are critical to many industrial activities, including construction and railroad transportation.
 Various types of equipment, such as tractors, cranes, and bulldozers, are used to haul materials, till land, lift beams, and dig earth to pave the way for development and construction.

 Heavy vehicle and mobile equipment service technicians repair and maintain engines, hydraulic systems, transmissions, and electrical systems of agricultural, industrial, construction, and rail equipment.
 They ensure the performance and safety of fuel lines, brakes, and other systems.

-Service technicians use diagnostic computers and equipment to identify problems and make adjustments or repairs.
+These service technicians use diagnostic computers and equipment to identify problems and make adjustments or repairs.
 For example, they may use an oscilloscope to observe the signals produced by electronic components.
 Service technicians also use many different power and machine tools, including pneumatic wrenches, lathes, and welding equipment.
-A pneumatic tool, such as an impact wrench, is an air tool powered by compressed air.
+A pneumatic tool, such as an impact wrench, is a tool powered by compressed air.

 Service technicians also use many different hand tools, such as screwdrivers, pliers, and wrenches, to work on small parts and in hard-to-reach areas.
 They generally purchase these tools over the course of their careers, often investing thousands of dollars in their inventory.

 After identifying malfunctioning equipment, service technicians repair, replace, and recalibrate components such as hydraulic pumps and spark plugs.
-This may involve disassembling and reassembling major equipment or making adjustments through an onboard computer program.
+Doing this may involve disassembling and reassembling major equipment or making adjustments through an onboard computer program.